cs3org/OCM-API/IETF-OCM-IP.md

 * __ocm_ip Claim__ - A JWT claim, defined by this document, whose value
 is an object carrying the Share information a Protocol Server needs in order to serve a Share in Self-Contained Integration.
-* __clientId__ - An opaque, non-secret string chosen by the OCM Server that identifies a Share in the relationship between the OCM Server and the Protocol Server.
-It links the back channel to the front channel in Provisioned Integration: the OCM Server MUST set the `client_id` claim of every access token it issues for a provisioned Share to this value.
 * __Front Channel__ - The path through which Resource access requests
 reach the Protocol Server, originating from the Receiving Server or from the Receiving Party's user agent, carrying a credential issued by the